ABOUT THE EXHIBITION

 Ireland in 1913 was a country in turmoil, divided by the issue of Home Rule – self-government for the country.
 Against this backdrop, a violent industrial conflict took centre stage: The Dublin Lockout.

-A free exhibition at the National Library of Ireland runs from 22 August 2013 to 30 March 2014, and examines the background, events and aftermath of the conflict.
+A free exhibition at the National Library of Ireland runs from 22 August 2013 through 2014, and examines the background, events and aftermath of the conflict.
 The exhibition is part of a coordinated programme of events organised to commemorate the Dublin Lockout, and explore its contemporary resonance, as part of the Decade of Commemorations.
 It is a partnership between the National Library of Ireland and the Irish Congress of Trade Unions’ 1913 Commemoration Committee.

 The exhibition draws upon the NLI’s extensive historical and literary collections.
 It combines original documents, such as Jim Larkin’s hastily scribbled advice to union colleagues on the eve of “Bloody Sunday”, with multimedia presentations.
 Through the exhibition, visitors can also share the experiences of those who lived through the Lockout, gaining a greater understanding of the issues facing the people of Dublin in 1913, and hear the opinions of present day commentators through short films and interactive touch screens.

 The Dublin Lockout reached every part of the city from affluent suburbs to impoverished tenements.
 Touch the hotspots to explore key sites connected with the Lockout.